hw538/cfDNAPro/README.md

 ```

 ## Vignettes
+Note: this is an old vignette, please keep updated for the newer version and the cfDNAPro paper manuscript.
 If build vignettes during installation, you can see it via `utils::vignette("cfDNAPro")`

 Otherwise, you can always refer to the online version, see Bioconductor: